 What is step two?
-A quick removal of the ingrown edge of the nail under local anesthetic.
-It really is painless, and by the time your toe regains sensation you’ll already feel an incredible amount of improvement.
+A quick removal of the ingrown edge of the nail under a local anesthetic.
+It really is painless, and by the time your toe regains sensation, you’ll already feel an incredible amount of improvement.

 When we remove the ingrown edge, we will also usually remove the corresponding part of the nail matrix.
-This means that edge of your nail cannot grow back.
-Or in other words: no more ingrown toenail, ever.
+This means that the edge of your nail cannot grow back.
+Or in other words: no more ingrown toenails, ever.

 The Time to Call Is Now

 Most people avoid seeing the doctor for what they perceive as “minor” problems because they think it’ll make their lives easier.